thealeksandr/PFLockScreen-Android/README.md

 [![](https://jitpack.io/v/thealeksandr/PFLockScreen-Android.svg)](https://jitpack.io/#thealeksandr/PFLockScreen-Android)

-**Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me **Direct Message** on twitter @thealeksandr.
+**Feel free to ask questions add issues.** If I don't respond to an issue or PR, feel free to ping me or send me **DIRECT Message** on twitter @thealeksandr.
 If you create issue it would be nice if you **SUBSCRIBE FOR UPDATES**.
 So we can discuss it.

 **Please support with a Star :D**